Karachaus Lagoon

-Karachaus Lagoon (Карачаус, Caraceauş) is a salty lagoon in the Tuzly Lagoons group in Tatarbunary Raion of Odessa Oblast, Ukraine.
-It was a part of the Alibey Lagoon in past, locating in its south-west part, near the Village of Roylianka.
+Karachaus Lagoon (Карачаус, Caraceauş) is a salty lagoon in the Tuzly Lagoons group in Bilhorod-Dnistrovskyi Raion of Odesa Oblast, Ukraine.
+It was a part of the Alibey Lagoon in past, locating in its south-west part, near the village of Roylianka.
 Now it is separated from the Alibey Lagoon by the sandbar.
 The total area of the lagoon - 7.6 km2.

 The water body is included to the Tuzly Lagoons National Nature Park.